Importing an API Source

 **Review checklist:**

-* ✅ API Name and Version are correct
+* ✅ API name and version are correct

 * ✅ Base URL is correct

-* ✅ Custom Headers are properly formatted
+* ✅ Custom headers are properly formatted

 * ✅ Authentication is configured correctly